dsccommunity/dsccommunity.org/content/blog/convert-master-to-main.en.md

 ### Step 7 - Optional: Validate that the pipeline works correctly

-If you have an Azure DevOps pipeline connected to _your fork_ you should run the pipeline to validate that it works correctly.
+If you have an Azure DevOps pipeline connected to _your fork_ the pipeline should have automatically run in Step 5 and/or step 6.
+However, if it did not then you can run the pipeline manually to validate that it works correctly.

 <img src="../../images/convert-master-to-main/azure-devops-pipeline-run-success.png" alt="Azure DevOps Pipeline run pipeline success" style="width:425px;" />